lorenzo1234881/IoT-2021/README.md

 ## Architecture
 Each microcontroller reads values from the sensor and transmitts them using MQTT-SN to a gateway that will act both as MQTT-SN broker, MQTT broker and transparent bridge between the two.
-The messages from the sensor node to the cloud is sent to 'localgateway_to_awsiot'.
-Each microcontroller also subscribes to 'awsiot_to_localgateway' where aws will publish data telling the sensor node which actuator activate.
+The messages from the sensor node to the cloud is sent to 'local_to_aws_1'.
+Each microcontroller also subscribes to 'aws_to_local_1' where aws will publish data telling the sensor node which actuator activate.
 The nucleo-f410re will send data to the gateway running rsmb and mosquitto that they act as MQTT-SN/transparent bridge and MQTT broker.
-Mosquitto then connects to the AWS IoT Core that will send the data that receives to a lambda function 'storeIntoDB', which send data to dyanmoDB and also publish data to 'awsiot_to_localgateway if 'light' and 'temperature' are lower than a fixed threshold.\
+Mosquitto then connects to the AWS IoT Core that will send the data that receives to a lambda function 'storeIntoDB', which send data to dyanmoDB and also publish data to 'aws_to_local_1' if 'light' and 'temperature' are lower than a fixed threshold.\
-Meanwhile the dashboard fetches the data trhough the API offered by the API gateway, that will allow to: receive the last values red, receive the maximum, minimum and the average of the values received by aws in the last hour, and activate the actuators publishing on the 'awsiot_to_localgateway' topic.
-The lambda  'getValues.js' is responsable to fetch the data from the dynamoDB, 'controlActuators.js', instead is responsable to publish data on 'awsiot_to_localgateway'.
+Meanwhile the dashboard fetches the data trhough the API offered by the API gateway, that will allow to: receive the last values red, receive the maximum, minimum and the average of the values received by aws in the last hour, and activate the actuators publishing on the 'aws_to_local_1' topic.
+The lambda  'getValues.js' is responsable to fetch the data from the dynamoDB, 'controlActuators.js', instead is responsable to publish data on 'aws_to_local_1'.

 <img src="https://github.com/lorenzo1234881/IoT-IA1-2021/blob/main/images/architecture.png" width=800>